Agencies · Ministries · Water Institutions · Utilities · Sponsors

 Reporting-Ready Evidence

-Natwata generates project-level verified operational evidence and structured outputs that institutions and sponsors can use as an input to their own sustainability, ESG, and institutional reporting processes.
+Natwata generates project-level verified operational evidence and structured outputs that institutions and sponsors can use as input to their own sustainability, ESG, compliance, and institutional reporting processes.

 NATWATA does not replace GRI, IFRS/ISSB, SASB, AWS, TNFD, or ISO-based reporting standards.
 It provides verified operational data that feeds into those frameworks.